 RMWD purchases 100% of its treated water from the San Diego County Water Authority (SDCWA).
-SDCWA, in turn purchases its water from the Metropolitan Water District of Southern California (MWD).
-Water is delivered to our District from SDCWA and MWD using a complex system of aqueducts and pipes.
-Since Carlsbad's Claude "Bud" Lewis Desalination Plant (Poseidon) was put into service in late 2015, water has been delivered to the Twin Oaks Water Treatment Plant (TOWTP) located in northern San Diego County.
-Approximately 7% is a blend of desal water from TOWTP.
+SDCWA, purchases most of its water from the Metropolitan Water District of Southern California (MWD).
+The District receives imported water from SDCWA and MWD using a complex system of aqueducts and pipes, of which a small portion of this water is a blend of desal water from the Twin Oaks Water Treatment Plant (TOWTP) which receives a portion of its water from the Claude "Bud" Lewis Desal Plant.
 This blended water is distributed to the southern end of RMWD during periods of low demands.
 Please refer to the Standards Table for more information.
 The water contains a mixture of chlorine and ammonia, which creates a strong disinfectant known as chloramines.
-Chlorine residual is constantly monitored, and when applicable, RMWD injects small amounts of chlorine into the water at facilities throughout RMWD.
+Chloramine residuals are constantly monitored, and when applicable, RMWD injects small amounts of chlorine into the water at facilities throughout RMWD.
+However, certain portions of the distribution system convert from chloramine to free chlorine based on specific operating conditions.
 Should a water quality problem occur, RMWD is prepared to take remedial action as set forth in an Operational Plan approved by the SWRCB-DDW.